mikefulb/alpacadsc/docs/source/usage.rst

 Starting The Alpaca Service ...........................
 You will need to start the Alpaca service which will allow software to connect with your setting circles.
-The command to do this is:
+The command to do this on Linux is:

+    AlpacaDSCDriver

+and on Windows would be:

+    AlpacaDSCDriver.exe

+You can also start the service by invoking the module via python:

     python -m AlpacaDSCDriver.StartService